Erasing the which-path information of photons: Experimental Results

+After passing through the inner interferometer, the laser beams are combined by PBS3 with two orthogonal polarizations as shown in Fig. \ref{fig2}.
+To make such two orthogonal polarized lights interfere, we use HWP3 to rotate the two lights' polarizations and then use a PBS4 to divide them into horizontal and vertical polarization components.
+As a result, two beams are mixed in both vertical polarization and horizontal polarizations after PBS4.
+Such two PBS with a HWP acting as an adjustable beam combiner.
+The same combination is used in the outer interferometer to get the final output.
+A single pixel detector D1 is used to detect the output of interferometer.
+The final output signal of D1 is analyzed by a power spectrum analyzer to obtain the WPI of photons.

-According to table \ref{t1}, the two relative phase $\phi$ and $\chi$ plays a central role of eliminating the weak traces.
-Therefore, we need to simultaneous detect the two phases of the NMZI accurately.
-As shown in Fig, \ref{fig2}, D2 is used to measure the photon state $|out1\rangle$, the interference fringes of the internal interferometer.
-And D3 is used to measure the photon state $|out2\rangle$, another output of NMZI.
-Such two detectors give the interference fringes which can be used to obtain the two phases in real time.
-According to Eq. \ref{eq6} we can get the two phase as
+According to table \ref{t1}, the two relative phases $\phi$ and $\chi$ play central roles of eliminating the WPI.
+So the two phases of the NMZI should be accurately controlled and simultaneously detected without affecting WPI.
+To control the phases $\phi$ and $\chi$, we use corner prisms with PZT6 and PZT7 (as shown in the dashed boxes of Fig. \ref{fig2}) as phase retarders which can adjust the relative optical lengths without changing the visibility of interference fringes.
+Then we use another two detectors, D2 and D3, to measure the two phases through acquiring the interference signals of the photon states $|out1\rangle$ and $|out2\rangle$.
+As shown in Fig, \ref{fig2}, D2 is used to measure photon state $|out1\rangle$, the interference signal of inner interferometer.
+And D3 is used to measure photon state $|out2\rangle$, another output of outer interferometer.
+Such two interference signals contain the phase information of NMZI when the vibrations of mirror is small enough.
+According to Eqs. \ref{eqo1}, \ref{eqo2} we can obtain the relation between the two phases $\phi$, $\chi$ and beam splitting ratios $r_{n}, n=1,2,3,4$ through the possibilities of $P_{D2}=|p_{o1}|^{2}$, $P_{D3}=|p_{o2}|^{2}$.
+Then by neglecting the little vibrations of interference fringes caused by mirrors, we can derive the two phases as \begin{widetext}